CaptainSwag101/LazyShell/readme.txt

 UNSUPPORTED FEATURES
 ______________________________________________________________________

-Lazy Shell can NOT edit raw SPC & sound data, map mods (ie. modifying tiles in a map via event scripts), menu graphics, the new game intro sequence and graphics, or the end credits.
+Lazy Shell can NOT edit raw SPC music/sfx data, menu graphics, the new game intro sequence and graphics, or the end credits.
 It cannot make any changes to 65c816 assembly code in the ROM image (with the exception of defense timing).
 Additionally, ROM expansion is also not supported by the application due to the complications of the SA-1 chip in the game's engine.

 ______________________________________________________________________